pupil-labs/pupil-docs/neon/neon-player/visualization-plugins/index.md

 | Move overlay          | Drag the eye videos to move around in the player window.
 Toggle `off` when done moving the video frames. |
 | Show                  | Show or hide eye video overlays.                                                                         |
 | Horiz. and vert. flip | Flip eye videos vertically or horizontally.                                                              |

+The above example shows the `Eye Video Overlay` with binocular eye videos.